plaf2000/ethz-summaries/eprog/eprog_en.md

 #### *Exception*s

-The exceptions can be "caught" (by `catch`, see below), in order to define how to define how the program should react when these exceptions happend.
+The exceptions can be "caught" (by `catch`, see below), in order to define how to define how the program should react when these exceptions happen.

 Some exceptions must be "caught" from the program, because the Java system is not able to handle them correctly.
-Other excpetions are recognized by the system (for example division by 0, `null` pointer,...).
+Other exceptions are recognized by the system (for example division by 0, `null` pointer,...).

-The exceptions that are recognized and handled by the systme are called ***checked Exception***, the others are ***unchecked Exception***.
+The exceptions that are recognized and handled by the system are called ***checked Exception***, the others are ***unchecked Exception***.

-It is possible to declare that an exception can happend inside a method, by *keyword* `throws`  after declaring the method:
+It is possible to declare that an exception can happen inside a method, by *keyword* `throws`  after declaring the method:

 ```java
 public static void foo(...) throws type
 ```

-#### Input/Ouput
+#### Input/Output

 `Scanner` has two exceptions: `NoSuchElementException` e `InputMismatchException`.